 Getting in Nepal

-Getting in Nepal is very easy.
+Getting to Nepal is very easy.
 There is only one entry point to Nepal if you are getting here by flight from your country—Tribhuvan International Airport.
 The airport is located in Kathmandu.
 But if you want to travel by land/road then you can get into Nepal from India & Tibet.
-Getting around Nepal in the tourist high season i.e. in the autumn & spring (late Sept to mid-Nov and late Feb to late March) is a tough task to book your tickets to Nepal as you need to pre book your air tickets a month ago because flights to Kathmandu – Nepal’s only international airport – often fill up months ahead.
+Getting around Nepal in the tourist high season i.e. in the autumn & spring (late Sept to mid-Nov and late Feb to late March) is a tough task to book your tickets to Nepal as you need to pre-book your air tickets a month ago because flights to Kathmandu – Nepal’s only international airport – often fill up months ahead.

-Almost same rule is applied to the people of South Asia.
+The almost same rule is applied to the people of South Asia.

-- US $ 25 for 15 days
+- The U.S.A $ 25 for 15 days

-- US $ 40 for 30 days and
+- The U.S.A $ 40 for 30 days and

-- US $ 100 for 90 days
+- The U.S.A $ 100 for 90 days

 - Sunauli-Bhairawa Border

 If you are in Tibet then you can get to Nepal through Kodari by taking a 7/12 hrs bus drive to Kathmandu.